dynamox-s-a/developer-challenges/README.md

 1. [ ] Add e2e tests with Cypress (use it to test a full user flow).
 1. [ ] If you were provided with a baseline code, identify any areas of bad code or suboptimal implementations and refactor them.
 1. [ ] Deploy your application to a cloud provider and provide a link for the running app.

+## Test

+A postman collection file exists at the root of the project `api.postman_collection.json`.
+It can be imported into the postman app to test the api.